Titayna/CahiersPolier/README.md

 This git presents both the results of this research and the methodology used to transform this valuable source of Lausanne's eighteenth-century history into a digital format.

+As part of our evaluation of this automatic handwriting recognition model, we assessed the Character Error Rate (CER).
+The CER measures the minimum number of character modification operations required to align a word with the ground truth.

+Our achievement is highlighted by a **CER of just 8.78%**, showcasing the precision of our model in preserving the historical content.
+As a general guideline, a CER below 10% is considered usable, and below 5% is deemed very good, with the remaining errors typically attributed to rare or unknown words.
+This achievement underscores the efficacy of our approach in transcribing and conserving the invaluable insights embedded within these historical documents.

 *The results of the HTR process can be find [here]().* <!-- AJOUTER LIEN RELATIF -->

 Table of Contents